13 Essential Vitamins Your Body Needs to Stay Healthy

 Essential vitamins your body needs: Biotin (Vitamin B7)

 Vitamin B7 (also known as biotin) is an essential vitamin that plays an important role in maintaining a healthy metabolism.
-Here are six things you need to know before you start taking biotin supplements.)

 Where to get Vitamin B7: Egg yolks, soybeans, whole grains, nuts, yeast.